PEtab-dev/libpetab-python/doc/development.rst

    (e.g., ``v1.0.0``), and the release title to ``libpetab-python $RELEASE_TAG``
    (e.g., ``libpetab-python v1.0.0``).

-5. The release will be automatically uploaded to PyPI through a GitHub actions workflow.
+5. Check that the release is now available on PyPI.
+The upload to PyPI is performed automatically by a GitHub Actions workflow, which may take a few minutes to complete.

 Style guide